 - 23. Sub-surface investigations have not been undertaken as part of this feasibility assessment, however, from site mapping undertaken we note the following with respect to ground conditions: - (a) The low lying slopes and flats are likely underlain by alluvial deposits which typically consist of SILT and PEAT based soil.
-Alluvial soil can be weak, especially when combined with shallow groundwater levels as is likely the case across the majority of the flats. - (b) The gently rolling slopes are likely mantled with volcanic deposits associated with numerous volcanic centres located to the immediate west of the subdivision.
-The deposits likely consist of weathered volcanic ash with possible weathered volcanic tuff in the upper reaches. - (C) The lower (eastern) portion of the moderately steep to steep slopes are likely underlain by the Waitemata Group at depth.
-This locally consists of Mercer Sandstone. - (d) The upper (western) portion of the moderately steep to steep slopes are likely underlain by the volcanic deposits which covers the Waitemata Group at depth.
-This locally consists of significant volcanic tuff deposits which outcrop close to Ridge Road.
+Alluvial soil can be weak, especially when combined with shallow groundwater levels as is likely the case across the majority of the flats. - (b) The gentle to moderately rolling slopes are likely mantled with volcanic deposits associated with numerous volcanic centres located to the immediate west of the subdivision.
+The deposits likely consist of weathered volcanic ash with possible weathered volcanic tuff in the upper reaches. - (C) The gently to moderately rolling slopes are likely underlain by the Waitemata Group at depth.
+This locally consists of Mercer Sandstone.